sean-garwood/top_odinbook/README.md

 1. Make your post able to be either a text OR a photo by using a polymorphic association (so users can still like or comment on it while being none-the-wiser).
 1. Style it up nicely!
 We’ll dive into HTML/CSS in the next course.
 1. (not specified, but cool) Use turbo frames to avoid rendering entire pages
+1. (NOT SPECIFIED, BUT NICE TO HAVE) Allow users to view and accept friend requests.
+This could be done on the views/requests/index.html.erb with embedded buttons

 ### Getting started